Bobby Black (journalist): High Volume: The Stoner Rock Collection

 In 2004, Black partnered with High Times Records' president Michael Esterson to produce a rock and roll compilation album entitled High Volume: The Stoner Rock Collection.
 The album featured original songs from some of the top artists in the stoner rock genre at the time, many of whom Black had relationships with through his coverage of the scene in High Times and his Sirius radio show Contact High.
 Featured artists included Clutch, Corrosion of Conformity, High on Fire, and Orange Goblin, as well as members of Monster Magnet, Kyuss and Eyehategod among others.
 In addition to handling all of the A&R, Black also wrote the liner notes and designed the promotional materials and cd packaging, which featured photos of Fuse metal VJ Mistress Juliya.

 On-Air Hosting

 Contact High

 From 2004–2008, Black hosted a weekly music show on Sirius Satellite Radio's Hard Attack channel called Contact High.
 He was offered the show by program director Jose Mangin after being invited on as a guest for a 4/20 special Mangin that hosted.
 The show spotlighted a variety of heavy and psychedelic rock bands that fell under the umbrella term "stoner rock", as well as news about cannabis and brief highlights from some of Black's High Times articles.
 The show also featured occasional in-studio interviews and performances by some of the bands played on the show, including Monster Magnet, Corrosion of Conformity, Clutch, The Sword, Wino, and Seventh Void (featuring members of Type O Negative).
-Despite its popularity, the show was cancelled in 2008 due to the illicit nature of its cannabis theme during Sirius' merger with XM in 2008.
+Despite its popularity, the show was canceled in 2008 due to the illicit nature of its cannabis theme during Sirius' merger with XM in 2008.